Get to know Jacob W. Gent

 My background & credentials

 Working for insurance companies and having a theater background might seem like an unusual combination, but they actually helped build a strong foundation for me to become an attorney.
-From my time as an actor and director, I developed the skills to listen, relate, and tell people’s story in a meaningful way.
+From my time as an actor and director, I developed the skills to listen, relate, and tell a person’s story in a meaningful way.

 How I care for my clients